 To explore this process in more depth – and to know how to act professionally, gracefully and in a legally correct manner throughout - we've compiled a brief guide on how, if no other solution can be reached, to fire one of your employees.

-Is Termination the Right Response?
+Is Termination Justified?

-Before things go as far as dismissal, you first have to consider two things.
+Before things go as far as dismissal, though, you first have to consider two things.
 Primarily, you need to consider if the reason for termination is justifiable in itself, while the second point is whether or not you have taken any steps to try and assist your employee.

 Indeed, dealing with an underperforming employee is one of the most common management challenges that you will encounter.
 If somebody's standards are slipping, you shouldn't automatically hit the "terminate" button; try first to understand the cause and what can be done to help the employee in question improve.